joealden/corum-client/README.md

 As a regular reddit user, I have had plenty of time to get a grasp of its features and what it feels like to use.
 As Reddit is a major inspiration for this project, a lot of its features will be borrowed.
-This is on purpose, as the target audience of Corum will be mainly those who have already experienced Reddit.
+This is on purpose, as the target audience of Corum will be mainly those who have already had experience with Reddit.
 This will mean that it will feel familiar and it will be easy to get started.

-While the idea of Reddit is quite simple, in my opinion and many others (as shown by the [interviews](#interviews) with fellow Reddit users) the user interface is cluttered, with many features that are rarely used such as the amount of people online etc.
+While the idea of Reddit is quite simple, in my opinion, and others (as shown by the [interviews](#interviews) with fellow Reddit users), the user interface is cluttered, with many features that are rarely used such as the amount of people online etc.
-From my use and further research into the site, Corum will strive to be a simpler version of Reddit.
+Corum will strive to be a simpler version of Reddit.

 #### [Hacker News](https://news.ycombinator.com/) (Proprietary)
 **Hacker News** is a similar site to Reddit, however it is a lot simpler.
 There are no sub-forums, as it is a site dedicated only for computer science related topics such as programming.
-The user interface is very simple (and quite dated), which means that it doesn't get in the users way.
-However, I believe that it is too simple.
+The user interface is very simple (and quite dated in my opinion), which means that it doesn't get in the users way.
+However, I believe that it is too simple, and too niche (As it is only for programmers).

-I believe that there is space in the forum 'business' for a site that is simpler than Reddit, but one with more features than Hacker News (As it is only for developers).
+I believe that there is space in the forum software landscape for a site that is simpler than Reddit, but one with more features than Hacker News.
 This is where Corum could fit in.

 #### [phpBB](https://www.phpbb.com/) (Open source)
-**phpBB** has different goals than Corum or Reddit.
+**phpBB** has different goals than Corum, Reddit and Hacker News.
-Instead of being a designed to run from one website, it is designed to be used by anyone who wants to setup their own forum.
+Instead of being designed to run from one website, it is designed to be used by anyone who wants to setup their own forum.
 An example of where phpBB is deployed is at [Solus' Forum](https://solus-project.com/forums/).
 This can be seen when looking at the pages footer.